TyGordon/Constructables/README.md

 Grand Fleet\Structures
 - Active and Reserve installations for campaign use

-Outdated
+Outmoded
-- Old designs that are not presetnly maintained to an adequate standard
+- Old designs that are not presently maintained to an adequate standard

-Outdated\Limbo
+Outmoded\Limbo
-- Old designs that never made it to review
+- Old designs that never made it to review, but were not explicitly rejected

-Outdated\Limbo\Shadow Realm
+Outmoded\Limbo\Shadow Realm
-- Designs which have aged enough that time begins to become a meaningless concept for them
+- Designs of an age so great that all memory has long faded away, and time for them has become a concept without meaning

-Outdated\Rejected
+Outmoded\Rejected
 - Designs which were explicitly deemed inadequate

+Outmoded\Rejected\Completed
+- Complete designs which were explicitly deemed inadequate

 Review
 - Designs which have completed initial construction, and are ready to be refined for campaign use

 Steam
 - Blueprints from the workshop

 Transfers
 - Designs from friends

 *\Historical
 - Archived versions of designs in the containing folder

 ## Ship Classes